 Do you see the difference in the Colossians passage?
 If the conspiracy was to remove references to the blood of Yeshua in the newer translations, as King James Only advocates claim, again they have failed miserably by forgetting to delete the phrase in Ephesians.
 The more reasonable explanation is that the phrase “through his blood” was added to the Colossians verse in the Byzantine text.
 How did that happen?
-In the hand-written ancient copy, someone realized that a similar passage in Ephesians had these additional words and made a note of it in the text.
-Someone else, not knowing it was an added note, incorporated it into the Bible text.
+In the hand-written ancient copy, someone realized that a similar passage in Ephesians had these additional words and made a hand-written note of it in the text.
+Someone else, not recognizing it was an added hand-written note in the hand-written copy of the Bible, incorporated it into the text.

 What about when two translations of the same verse say different things?
 Take, for example, a passage that is frequently quoted among Messianic and Hebrew Roots people: